HumanCellAtlas/data-consumer-vignettes/CONTRIBUTING.md

 governance and technical guidance.
 In addition, contributors are expected to abide by the following guidelines.

-1. File structure: At the root of the project, have a directory with a meaningful title that is understandable and accessible.
+1. File structure: At the root of the project, have a directory with a meaningful title that is easy to understand and related to the topic.
 Inside the directory, there needs to be a working example/notebook (.ipynb) and a README.md.
 Optional files to make your program run are welcomed but not necessary.

 1. Don't break the build: pull requests are expected to pass all automated CI checks.